The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements

 Let’s say you are a life coach who works with women after divorce.
 You might say:

-We are committed to…
+I’m committed to…

 • Providing women with coaching services that rebuild their confidence after divorce.

-• Delivering our services with sincere integrity.
+• Delivering my services with sincere integrity.

 If you’re a life coach for millennials having a quarter-life crisis, you might say:

-We are committed to…
+I’m committed to…

 • Showing compassion to every client and providing resources and tools that give them the clarity they need.